Installing Stainless¶

 The documentation resides in the core/src/sphinx/

-in the same Makefile, or adapt it to you needs.
+in the same Makefile, or adapt it to your needs.

 Using IDEs with –no-colors option.
 Emacs illustration¶